Chiachio & Giannone

 Leo Chiachio and Daniel Giannone, better known as Chiachio & Giannone (born in 1969 and 1964 respectively), are a gay art collective from Argentina.

 Biography

-Leo Chiachio was born in Buenos Aires, Argentina, in 1969, while Daniel Giannone was born in Cordoba, Argentina in 1964.
+Chiachio was born in Buenos Aires, Argentina, in 1969, while Daniel Giannone was born in Cordoba, Argentina in 1964.
 They met at a friend's house in 2003 and have collaborated on art ever since.
 Their artwork is primarily fabric-based textiles and embroidery, with the occasional gouache painting.
 Their aim is to replicate the principals of painting, but by using thread.

-As a gay art collective, Chiachio & Giannone have held several LGBT+ projects to advocate for the community.
+As a gay art collective, Chiachio & Giannone have held several LGBT projects to advocate for the community.
 Most involve community members contributing a piece of cloth with an encouraging message, which is then sewn into a larger project or mosaic.
 These mosaics have been displayed in several cities, most notably the Celebrating Diversity flag, which traveled from Argentina to Long Beach, California.

 Education

 Leo Chiachio studied studio art at the National School of Fine Arts "Prilidiano Pueyrredon" and at the Superior School of Fine Arts “Ernesto de La Cárcova”.